Last updated on 2026-04-21

 Graduates of the Bachelor of Social Work program can pursue a variety of career paths in Canada, including:

-- Social Worker: Provide support and resources to individuals and families facing challenges, including mental health issues, poverty, and family dynamics.
+- Social Worker: Provide support and resources to individuals and families facing challenges, including mental health issues and social injustices.

-- Community Development Worker: Engage with communities to identify needs and develop programs that promote social change and improve quality of life.
+- Community Development Worker: Work with communities to identify needs and develop programs that promote social change and improve quality of life.

-- Child Protection Worker: Work with children and families to ensure safety and well-being, intervening in cases of abuse or neglect.
+- Child Protection Worker: Focus on the safety and well-being of children, intervening in cases of abuse or neglect.

-- Policy Analyst: Analyze and develop social policies that address societal issues, advocating for changes that benefit marginalized populations.
+- Policy Analyst: Analyze and develop social policies that address community needs and promote social justice.

 DISCLAIMER: The information above is subject to change.
 For the latest updates, please contact LOA Portal's advisors.